INSIDE: Insider’s Guide – What to expect when you book one of the Santa Claus Village Hotel Cabins

 There’s space to build your own snowman, or at least continue building up someone else’s half-baked domes.

-Keep the ice and snow outside with this clever gadget by the door where you can brush most of the snow and ice from your boots before entering.
+Keep the ice and snow outside with this clever gadget by the door (pictured above) where you can brush most of the snow and ice from your boots before entering.

 There’s also a shovel and broom, so you can scrape the slippery ice off your porch in the morning to stop potential slips and falls.